oshibusu/CV-MsAtViT_improved/README.md

 link to the datasets along their class maps is available at: https://mega.nz/folder/WhgT1L4S#PnMttCUpjtwkD8qTEdwZsw

+For reference, the San Francisco T3 cube loaded via `Load_Data.py` has a spatial shape of **900 × 1024 pixels** (≈921,600 patches when every pixel is used for inference).

 # Requirement
 Python 3.9.18, Tensorflow (and Keras) 2.10.0, cvnn 2.0, Tensorflow Probability 0.18.0